Withdrawal & Recovery

 Sleep is the long game of cannabis withdrawal.
 It is the first symptom to appear and the last to leave.
 You may have trouble falling asleep, wake up multiple times per night, or sleep but wake up feeling like you did not rest at all.

 The REM rebound effect is part of this.
 THC suppresses REM sleep, and when you quit, your brain floods your nights with vivid, emotionally intense dreams.
-A 2008 study published in the journal Sleep found that sleep disturbances can persist for 40 to 45 days after cessation.
+Clinical research has found that sleep disturbances can persist for 40 to 45 days after cessation.[4]
+A systematic review of cannabis withdrawal and sleep confirmed that sleep disruption is one of the most consistent features across all withdrawal studies.[5]
 This is the symptom that causes the most relapses at the three-week mark, because people assume their sleep should have recovered by then.
 It has not.
 It takes longer.
 But it does recover.
+For a full guide, see how to sleep without weed and the sleep recovery timeline.

 Appetite Changes